 - Developing tools for policy and decision-making through computer modeling of socio-technical systems

 - Proctor and Gamble MCubed Diamond Grant, Using Industrial Symbiosis Concepts to Reduce Flexible Packaging Flow to Landfill in Developing Countries. $80,000, 2016-2017.
-Principle Investigator.
+Principal Investigator.

 - UM Center for Global and Intercultural Studies, Global Intercultural Experience for Undergraduates, Helping Communities Find their Voice on Cultural and Environmental Issues. $58,000, 2016-2017.
-Principle Investigator.
+Principal Investigator.